-Anyone may make a complaint to the scheme raising an issue or issues about a provider’s responsibilities under the Aged Care Act or the Principles.
+Anyone may make a complaint about a provider’s responsibilities under the Aged Care Act or the Principles.
 A complaint may be made orally or in writing.
-When the scheme receives a complaint it must do one of three things in relation to each issue:
+When the ACC Commissioner receives a complaint, it must do one of three things in relation to each issue:

 If the scheme undertakes a resolution process in relation to an issue it may adopt one or more of a number of approaches to help resolve the issue including requesting the provider to examine and attempt to resolve the issue and report back to the scheme, conciliation, mediation and conducting an investigation.
 More information can be found in the Complaints Principles.